Stand Alone Power Amplifiers

 Heavy metal: 110 dB

 It’s kind of accepted that the smallest increase in dB that can be easily heard is +3 dB (i.e. increasing 5 dB to 8 dB sounds “a little louder”).
 In order to get this you need to DOUBLE the amp’s watts.
 A +10 dB increase is perceived as twice as loud.
 So as you can see as amps get bigger you get insane diminished returns.
 Which is why I think buying huge amps is a waste of money.
-Some people will argue that it gives you added “headroom” (peak transients/loud short bursts) but the usefulness of this seems to be controversial amongst engineers (and basses don’t have nearly as much peaks as guitars).
-This makes sense because as we just said, an amp would have to be able to momentarily double it’s continuous power to give you a +3 increase in dB (a little louder).
-To me, for most people the sweet spot zone for amps is *** above, which is why most bass amps are between 100-500w.
+Some people will argue that a gigantic amp gives you added “headroom” (peak transients/loud short bursts) but the usefulness of this seems to be controversial amongst engineers (and basses don’t have nearly as much peaks as guitars).
+To me, for most people the sweet spot zone for amps is marked above, which is why most bass amps are between 100-500w.

 https://www.crownaudio.com/how-much-amplifier-power